See our virtual tours and leaflets here

 5 – For walkers

-• Very narrow paths (<800 mm), unstable surfaces like shingle, and barriers such as steps, locked gates or stiles.
+• Barriers such as steps, locked gates or stiles.

-To find out how each of the routes featured has been rated, download the detailed route assessments below.
+To see how each route has been rated, download the detailed route assessments below.

 Help and support

-There are organisations that can help you to get out and about and start enjoying the Somerset coast, whether you want to enjoy it alone or go out with a group.
-There is also lots of advice and resources on our SEND Leisure pages.
+There are organisations that can help you enjoy the Somerset coast, whether you prefer to visit alone or with a group.
+You can also find advice and resources on our SEND Leisure pages.

 Disabled Ramblers

-The Disabled Ramblers is a small charity working across England and Wales to help make the countryside more accessible to people with limited mobility.
-It organises a programme of rambles for its members who use mobility scooters and has advice on scooters and safety.
+Disabled Ramblers is a charity that works across England and Wales.
+It helps make the countryside more accessible for people with limited mobility.
+The charity organises group rambles for members who use mobility scooters and provides advice on equipment and safety.
 Find out more on the Disabled Ramblers website.

 Somerset Sports and Activity Partnership

-SASP is dedicated to increasing the health and happiness of residents in Somerset through physical activity and sport.
-It organises regular Health Walks for all levels of fitness and its Walk Your Way section includes a series of filmed walks for all levels of mobility.
+SASP promotes health and wellbeing through physical activity.
+It runs regular Health Walks for all fitness levels.
+The Walk Your Way section also includes guided walks for different mobility needs.
 Find out more on the SASP website

 Useful links